-Despite this, they’re not a part of the content ecosystem that we talk about a lot, and there’s a surprising amount of complacency about voice, tone and style.
+Despite this, they’re not a part of the content ecosystem that we talk about a lot.
+There’s also a surprising amount of complacency about voice, tone, and style.
 I regularly come across brands that:

 If you fit into any of these categories, I’d like to try and win you over to my way of thinking.
-In this post I’ll look at the value of voice, tone, and style guides, and take you through a couple of different processes for creating one.
+In this post, I’ll look at the value of voice, tone, and style guides.
+I'll also take you through a couple of different processes for creating one.

 The benefits aren’t just in the quality of your content either; they can be financial too.
 Having a guide makes it more likely that you’ll get content right with fewer drafts, which has an obvious cost benefit.

-- Tone is how to use your voice in different situations.
+Tone is how to use your voice in different situations.
 In life, we adjust our tone according to who we’re talking to and what we’re talking about, but our voice remains the same.
 Your brand voice is singular, but you can use it with many different tones.
-Separating voice and tone means you can be empathetic to your users, and I think empathy is what makes the difference between just meeting user needs and really engaging them.
-(See Forrester’s customer experience pyramid for more on this.)
+Separating voice and tone means you can be empathetic to your users.
+I think empathy is what makes the difference between just meeting user needs and really engaging them.

 There are lots of different ways to approach the structure of your voice, tone and style guide.
 This is the structure of a recent guide I created for a client, that might be a simple starting point to work from:

 Start by telling people what the guide is for, how it will make their job easier, and how to use it.

 Give a set of simple, memorable statements that encompass your brand voice.
 These statements should cover the qualities of your voice, the adjectives you’d use to describe it, its rhythm, and a list of things that it isn’t.
 I always accompany each statement with a paragraph explaining it in more detail and showing how to put it into practice.